Immunome

-The immunome is the set of genes and proteins that constitute the immune system, excluding those that are widespread in other cell types, and not involved in the immune response itself.
+The immunome is the set of genes that code for proteins which constitute the immune system, excluding those that are widespread in other cell types, and not involved in the immune response itself.
 It is further defined as the set of peptides derived from the proteome that interact with the immune system.
 There are numerous ongoing efforts to characterize and sequence the immunomes of humans, mice, and elements of non-human primates.
 Typically, immunomes are studied using immunofluorescence microscopy to determine the presence and activity of immune-related enzymes and pathways.

 Practical applications for studying the immunome include vaccines, therapeutic proteins, and further treatment of other diseases.
 The study of the immunome falls under the field of immunomics.

 Etymology

 The word immunome is a portmanteau of the words "immune" and "chromosome."
 See omics for a further discussion.

-Efforts to characterize
+History

-The exact size of the human immunome is currently unknown and has been a topic of study for decades.
+The exact size of the human immunome has been a topic of study for decades.
 However, the amount of information it encodes is said to exceed the size of the human genome by several orders of magnitude due to, at least in part, somatic hypermutation and junctional diversity.
-There are several ongoing efforts to characterize the immunomes of humans and other species.
+Several efforts are attempting to characterize the immunomes of humans and other species.

-One major effort, launched in 2016, is a collaborative project between The Human Vaccines Project, Vanderbilt University Medical Center, and Illumina, Inc. This project is entitled the Human Immunome Program and its goal is to decipher the complete collection of B and T immune cell receptors from the human population.
-Thousands of individuals will need to be studied in order to meet this goal, and they will need to represent different ages, genders, ethnicities, and geographical origins.
-Furthermore, people with diseases and people who have undergone vaccination will need to be studied as well.
-The results of the program will be shared as an open-sourced database.
-The sequencing project will continue until no new unique sequences occur within the B and T cell receptors and is expected to take ten years.
+The Human Immunome Program is a major effort, launched in 2016, as a collaborative project between The Human Vaccines Project, Vanderbilt University Medical Center, and Illumina, Inc. Its goal is to decipher the complete collection of human B and T immune cell receptors.
+Thousands of individuals will be studied, representing the range of age, gender, ethnicity, geographical origin, health status, and vaccination status.
+The results will be shared as an open-source database.
+The sequencing project will continue until unique sequences stop appearing within B and T cell receptors and is expected to take ten years.

-Similarly, there is a research project called the Immunological Genome Project whose stated goal is to generate "a complete microarray dissection of gene expression and its regulation in the immune system of the mouse".
-In other words, the project is trying to define and characterize the immunome of the mouse.
-This project is primarily intended to function as a primary resource and the researchers actively accept suggestions from the community.
-The project team consists of more than 20 research labs, all working on various aspects of the project, including studying T cells, B cells, and dendritic cells, along with many other types of cells within the mouse immunome.
-The project has been ongoing since 2008.
+The Immunological Genome Project's stated goal is to characterize the immunome of the mouse, generating "a complete microarray dissection of gene expression and its regulation in the immune system".
+This project is intended to function as a primary resource.
+The project engages more than 20 research labs, studying T cells, B cells, and dendritic cells, along with many other cell types.
+The project began in 2008.

-Efforts are also being made to characterize aspects of non-human immunomes, particularly non-human primates because of their genetic similarity to humans.
+Non-human primate immunomes are studied because of their genetic similarity to humans.

+In 2025, the Mal-ID project first sequenced B (BCR) and T cell receptors (TCR) at scale across multiple diagnoses using three machine learning models, achieving an area under the receiver operative characteristic curve value of 0.986.